thinkiamparanoid2/Personalizer/README.md

-# 🚀 Command Center
+# 🚀 Personalizer

-Command Center is a personal, secure, installable all-in-one Progressive Web App (PWA) dashboard designed to manage academic tasks, track shopping lists, securely view sensitive documents, and log media watchlists.
+Personalizer is a personal, secure, installable all-in-one Progressive Web App (PWA) dashboard designed to manage academic tasks, track shopping lists, securely view sensitive documents, and log media watchlists.

 Engineered with a **network-first service worker architecture** and **Firestore IndexedDB persistence**, this application is built to load instantly and remain fully operational even when completely offline.